michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - Business income ([1099-NEC](https://www.irs.gov/pub/irs-pdf/f1099nec.pdf) and own records).
 - Partnership SE income (Schedules [K-1](https://www.irs.gov/pub/irs-pdf/f1065sk1.pdf)).
 - Employment taxes and other retirement plan contributions.
-- Auto loans and leases if for business use.
+- Auto loans and leases if for business use, see "Auto Loan Interest" section for personal use.
 - Auto expenses (see "Auto expenses for business use" section).
 - Entertainment and meals.
 - Job hunting expenses.